 Tennessee’s genres are distinct, but when the musical tributaries meet, a creative power emerges among Tennesseans to create the soundtrack of America.

 Travel to Nashville to witness this creative energy.
 From full immersion at CMA Music Festival to learning about the legacy of legends at the Country Music Hall of Fame and Museum and RCA Studio B, where Elvis Presley, Dolly Parton and Waylon Jennings recorded their hits.
-Must see museums dedicated to superstars are not to be missed including the Patsy Cline, Johnny Cash, and George Jones Museums and Merle Haggard Museum set to open in late 2018.
+Must see museums dedicated to superstars are not to be missed including the Patsy Cline, Johnny Cash, and George Jones Museums and Merle Haggard Museum set to open in 2019.
 Nashville has the highest concentration of people working in the music industry per capita than anywhere else in the world.
-Here, songwriters are revered.
-Each year the city hosts the largest songwriters’ festival in the world, Tin Pan South, giving the writers of today’s top hits center stage.
+Nashville songwriters are revered.
+Each year Nashville hosts the largest songwriters’ festival in the world, Tin Pan South, giving the writers center stage.

 Tune in to the Americana, indie roots sounds of Jason Isbell and the impassioned tunes of rocker Jack White, who produces at his Seventh Avenue South label, Third Man Records.
 Purists will feel at home grabbing a drink in Broadway’s honky-tonks; watching live music over a some made-from-scratch Southern comfort food at Puckett’s in Nashville, with locations and live music also in Franklin, Leiper’s Fork (the original), Columbia and Chattanooga.